Barkarby station: Metro station

-Barkarby station will also be part of the Stockholm metro, with the north-western extension of the Blue Line.
+Barkarby station will also be part of the Stockholm Metro, with the north-western extension of the Blue Line.
 The extension will add two stations: Barkarbystaden and Barkarby.
 This extension from Akalla Station will cover approximately 4 kilometers.
 The groundbreaking for the station took place in August 2018, and the line is expected to be completed by December 2027.

 Barkarby Metro Station will have two entrances: one at the new northern entrance of the railway station on the Veddesta Bridge, connecting to the new bus terminal, and another on Veddestavägen.
 The station will be situated approximately 30 meters underground, featuring escalators and lifts for access to the platforms.
 Artist Irene Vestman has been commissioned to design the station's artwork.

 Bus station

-A new bus station is also being constructed at Barkarby station, due to open in 2026.
+A new bus station is also being constructed at Barkarby station, due to open in 2027 probably.
 The terminal will have 15 bus stands and will occupy 6,000 square meters, with 200 square meters allocated for indoor facilities such as a waiting area and shops.
 It will be located at the northern entrance of Barkarby station, replacing the current temporary bus stops at the southern entrance.